Quick Answer

 Pipelines that respond to triggers (new data, API calls, user actions).
 Example: Automated risk assessment triggered when new building data is uploaded.

-Complexity: High | Time to build: Weeks-Months | Maintenance: Moderate
+Complexity: High | Build time: Target-dependent | Maintenance: Review required

 Intelligent Automation